 Being Overweight or Obese

-Being overweight or obese also increases the amount of stress on the spine and tissues of the back, accelerating degenerative changes of its tissues, increasing lordosis of the spine and increasing your risk of back injury.
+Being overweight or obese also increases the amount of stress on your spine and back tissues, accelerating spinal degeneration, and increasing your risk of a back injury.

 As you age, your spine becomes more prone to injury.
 Therefore, it is important to engage in low-impact exercises to keep your back strong and limber and to be conscientious of maintaining good posture so as not to increase existing strain on the back.

-Are you a Woman with Lower Abdominal Pain and Lower Left or Right Back Pain?
+Women with Abdominal and Lower Left or Right Back Pain

-Another benefit of this female back binder is that it provides abdominal pressure, which takes pressure off the lumbar back.
+Another benefit of this female back binder is that it provides abdominal pressure, which takes the pressure off your lumbar back.
 Plus it makes this support multi-functional in instances where both lower abdominal pain and back pain in women are at play.